Normal-Euler excess for disjoint nonorientable surfaces in a closed $4$-manifold: Abstract

 \section{Abstract}

 Let \(M\) be a closed connected oriented topological \(4\)-manifold.
-We prove that if \(F_1,\dots,F_r\subset M\) are pairwise disjoint connected locally flat topologically embedded nonorientable surfaces with nonorientable genera \(g_i\), same-sign twisted normal Euler numbers \(e_i\), and
+We prove that if \(F_1,\dots,F_r\subset M\) are pairwise disjoint connected closed locally flat nonorientable surfaces with nonorientable genera \(g_i\), same-sign twisted normal Euler numbers \(e_i\), and

 then the normal-Euler excess